<> <> <> <>

 Men's sex life in their 20s

-During your 20s, you're likely to experience your highest testosterone levels, before they begin to decline over the decades to come.
+During your 20s, you're likely to experience your highest testosterone levels, before they begin to decline over the decades to come [5].

 As far as your sex drive goes, you're most likely to have a healthy libido during your 20s.
 But that's not the case for everyone.
-We know that one in two Aussie men experience ED at some point in their lives, and this can start as early as your 20s.

 Men's sex life in their 30s and 40s

 As you head toward your 40s, you may start to notice a decline in your libido and desire for sex.
-While women's sexual drive is reaching its peak during this time, men experience the opposite and you may feel less inclined to stay sexually active during these decades.
+While women's sexual drive is reaching its peak during this time, men experience the opposite and you may feel less inclined to stay sexually active during these decades [6].

-Plus, studies have shown that erectile dysfunction begins to become more commonly reported among men in their 40s and beyond.
+Plus, studies have shown that erectile dysfunction begins to become more commonly reported among men in their 40s and beyond [7].

 Men's sex life in their 50s and 60s